naughtod/DictionaryApp/README.md

 3. Delete an existing word and its meaning(s)
 4. Update the meaning(s) for an existing word

+See report1.pdf in the repo for the full list of features and explanation of how the app works.

 ## Run to start the server
     java -jar DictionaryServer.jar <port> data/tinydata.csv